jaredwilli/devtools-cheatsheet/readme.md

 Open Developer Tools and bring focus to the Console      | Ctrl + Shift + J       | ⌥ + ⌘ + J
 Inspect the Inspector (*Undock first one and press)      | Ctrl + Shift + J       | ⌥ + ⌘ + J

-View the list of shortcuts: type `?` when the Developer Tools window is open.
+View the list of shortcuts: type `?` when the Developer Tools window is open and then click on Shortcuts in the side nav.

 ----------------------------------------------